The 10 Most Important PPC KPIs You Should Be Tracking

 PPC performance varies by industry and a number of other campaign variables.

-For example, WordStream analyzed the PPC performance on just over 2,000 U.S. businesses and found that the average CTR in search was 2.14 percent in the auto industry versus 3.40 percent in the dating and personals industry.
+For example, WordStream found that the average CTR in search was 4% in the auto industry versus 6.05% in the dating and personals industry.

 Campaign managers running campaigns in the U.S. could use the numbers reported by WordStream to benchmark their own CTR success, but should be wary of other variables not accounted for in the analysis like budget spend – but it’s a place to start.